BernhardPosselt/presentations/slides/aiagents.md

         },
     )

-    print(agent.run("Waiter, what is the best wine that you can recommend me from your winecard"))
+    print(agent.run("Waiter, what is the best wine that " +
+            "you can recommend me from your winecard"))
-    // From our wine card, I would recommend the Chateau Huit, with 4 stars from the year 2003.
+    // From our wine card, I would recommend the Chateau Huit, with 4 stars from
+    // the year 2003.
 It is an excellent choice.
 }
 ```